 - Interviews millennials on how they redefine religion in terms of an evolutionary world - her video “Why have hope for the future” here.

-Conversations with Carl McColman, Cassidy Hall and Kevin Johnson are available here.
+Encountering Silence Podcast by Carl McColman, Cassidy Hall and Kevin Johnson.

 Monastery of the Holy Spirit Zoom Retreats

 The Monastery has cancelled in-person retreats indefinitely due to the present Covid wave.
 All retreats will be on Zoom, however there are no retreats scheduled for the near future.
 You may visit us here.
 Please call the retreat house office at 770-760-0959 Mon-Fri 8:00 – 1:00.
 Requested donation for retreat is $45.